Talon1024/WCPBlenderExporter/README.md

 To use the mesh, you will need to reference the mesh file in a ship file.

-For modders who want to use this exporter script, an example .blend file and accompanying test data is included in the `examples` folder of this repository, and an exported "game-ready" version of the test ship is in the `test` folder.
+For modders who want to use this exporter script, example .blend files and accompanying textures are included in the subfolders in the `examples` folder of this repository.
+An exported "game-ready" version of each corresponding example model is located in the folder suffixed with `_wcp`

 Getting involved (Testing)
 --------------------------